SCBI-ForestGEO/Dendrobands/resources/field_forms/adding_new_trees.md

 # Protocol for adding trees to dendroband survey

-This is an explanation of Steps 2-6 in the R code [field_form_replace_fix_dendrobands](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/Rscripts/field_forms).
+This is an explanation of the R code [replace_dead_trees_dendrobands](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/Rscripts/field_forms).

 1. Take a list of dead trees from this year's survey.